kaizencycle/Kaizen-OS/CIVIC_SDK_COMPLETE.md

-# 🚀 Civic OS SDK - COMPLETE!
+# 🚀 Kaizen OS SDK - COMPLETE!

 ## ✅ What We Built

-I've successfully created the **Civic OS SDK** that integrates with your 6 live APIs and provides a unified interface for citizen creation and management!
+I've successfully created the **Kaizen OS SDK** that integrates with your 6 live APIs and provides a unified interface for citizen creation and management!

 ### 🎯 Key Features